Will Alabama cover the spread vs. Clemson? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The 97.8 points per game the Crimson Tide put up are 31 more points than the Tigers allow (66.8).
+- The 97.8 points per game the Crimson Tide score are 31 more points than the Tigers allow (66.8).

-- Alabama has a 4-1 record against the spread and a 5-1 record overall when scoring more than 66.8 points.
+- Alabama has a 4-1 record against the spread and a 5-1 record overall when putting up more than 66.8 points.

-- The Tigers score an average of 79.6 points per game, only 4.8 more points than the 74.8 the Crimson Tide give up to opponents.

-- Clemson has put together a 2-2 ATS record and a 4-0 overall record in games it scores more than 74.8 points.

 Bet on this or any college basketball matchup at BetMGM